-Whether the story be local, regional, national or international, refer all enquiries to the PR department.
+Whether the story be local, regional, national or international, refer all enquiries to the Tesco Press team.
 They will be able to help manage responses, co-ordinate filming or radio requests and help you stay legal.
-This helps us deliver a consistent and up-to-date message across Booker.
+This helps us deliver a consistent and up-to-date message across Tesco.
+Q I've seen an example of a colleague making inappropriate statements on social media - what should I do?

-- Q I've seen an example of a colleague making inappropriate statements on social media - what should I do? - A Check what you've seen against the Social Media guidelines.
+- A Check what you've seen against the Social Media guidelines.
 Just like in the 'real world' comments made in the virtual world should reflect our Values.
-If you are still concerned, please speak to your line manager or contact your HR department. - Q I see lots of interesting articles, tweets and Facebook posts about Booker.
+If you are still concerned, please speak to your line manager or contact your local Corporate Affairs team or Group Communications team. - Q I see lots of interesting articles, tweets and Facebook posts about Tesco.
 Can I post these online externally or send them to friends and family? - A Yes if the message is positive, but think about whether the information you are using is appropriate to share or intended for internal use only.
 Also consider whether it's "fake news".
 Only share the information that is intended for the general public.
-Remember the golden rule: post positively. - Q Can I publish statistics and figures about Booker? - A Yes, but please check the statistics or figures are accurate and already in the public domain.
+Remember the golden rule: post positively. - Q I manage a Tesco website and social media channel (e.g. Tesco Facebook or Twitter).
+Can I publish statistics and figures about Tesco? - A Yes, but please check the statistics or figures are accurate and already in the public domain.
 The Tesco PLC website has our latest corporate disclosures including financials and community programme data.
 If possible, provide a link to the relevant Tesco PLC page too.
 Do not share data on sales figures other than those on the Tesco PLC website.

 - Q The local newspaper has just called as they want to run an article on the impact of our new alcohol licence.
-Is it ok to speak to them? - A You should refer them to the PR team. - Q I have been asked to speak publicly about Booker.
-Is it ok to accept the invitation? - A Before accepting any invitation you should contact the PR team.
+Is it ok to speak to them? - A You should refer them to the Tesco Press Office in the first instance, and then agree who will speak to the local paper. - Q I have been asked to speak publicly about Tesco.
+Is it ok to accept the invitation? - A Before accepting any invitation, you should discuss with your business leader and then contact the Group Communications team or local Corporate Affairs team.
 They will be able to advise you on communicating the right messages to your audience and avoiding any reputational risks.
-Invitations should be of benefit to Booker, and presentations should not contain any new, confidential or commercially sensitive news.
+Invitations should be of benefit to Tesco, and presentations should not contain any new, confidential or commercially sensitive news.